davyleroy/Alx_Foundation_Project/README.md

 # Flier
-e-commerce project built using MERN i made this project with help of different instructors across developerment  communities if you faced any issues don't hasitate to make pullrequest on any of my code i'm willing to learn more
+e-commerce project built using MERN
+We made this project with help of different instructors across developerment  communities if you faced any issues don't hasitate to make pullrequest on any of our code We're  willing to learn more

 .here is the live demo :https://skyper.onrender.com/
- # By : Davy Mbuto Nkurunziza
+ # By : @Davy Mbuto Nkurunziza & @Aristote Gahima